5 Ways To Help Break Your Love Addiction

 Willingness to Change

-Changing our relationship with ourselves is essential to accomplishing any permanent changes in our relationships with others.
+Changing our relationship with ourselves is essential to achieving lasting changes in our relationships with others.

-Obtaining healthy interdependence allows us to see the truth in ourselves, others, and situations.
+Achieving healthy interdependence enables us to recognize the truth within ourselves, others, and our situations.
 Most love addicts come from childhood with similar family dynamics.

-We need to work on ourselves- healing childhood trauma carried abandonment and adjusting our carried childhood coping mechanisms so that we don't continue with the patterns in comfortable but destructive relationships.
+We need to work on ourselves- healing childhood trauma, carrying abandonment, and adjusting our childhood coping mechanisms so that we don't continue with the patterns in comfortable but destructive relationships.

-As we become honest with ourselves and develop healthy self-esteem, we become interdependent, without misguided beliefs that other choices and behaviors determine our self-worth.
+As we become honest with ourselves and develop healthy self-esteem, we become interdependent, without being misguided by the belief that other choices and behaviors determine our self-worth.

 We can then seek to understand others in our lives based on this solid internal and spiritual foundation.

-Through this state of being, healthy relationships occur where two whole individuals support each other and share their life in a way that allows each to truly, and independently shine.
+Through this state of being, healthy relationships occur where two whole individuals support each other and share their lives in a way that allows each to truly and independently shine.